 We are a team of Educational Psychologists (EPs) who are involved in promoting the learning and development of children and young people.
 We work with children and young people, teachers, parents/carers and other professionals to bring about positive change.

-We have a degree in psychology and a masters or doctoral level qualification in educational psychology.
+We have degrees in psychology and a masters or doctoral level qualification in educational psychology.
 We are registered members of the Health and Care Professions Council (HCPC).
 We have previously been teachers, or have experience of working in educational or community settings.

 We use our knowledge and understanding of psychology to listen to concerns, share ideas and provide information on children and young people's learning, behaviour, social and emotional development.
 This includes assessing their needs and advising parents / carers, schools or the local authority about ways to support them with their development and learning.

 If you are young person, you can download our youth version of this leaflet here.